Writing Test Cases from SRS Document (Download Live Project Sample Test Cases) – Software Testing QA Training Day 4

-Below is a list and please check out the links provided for more information on these methods.
+Enlisted below are the links that are provided for more information on these methods.

-- Error guessing – This is a very simple method and relies on a tester’s intuition.
-An example is: Say there is a date field on a page.
+- Error Guessing – This is a very simple method and relies on a tester’s intuition.
+For Example, Say there is a date field on a page.
 The requirements are going to specify that a valid date is to be accepted by this field.
 Now, a tester can try “Feb 30” as a date- because as far as the numbers are concerned, it is a valid input, but February is a month that never has 30 days in it- so an invalid input.

-Using the above techniques and following the general test case creation process, we create a set of test cases that would effective test the application on hand.
+Using the above techniques and following the general test case creation process, we create a set of test cases that would effectively test the application on hand.

 - The test cases we create are not only the point of reference for the QA phase but also to the UAT.